hatfieldlibrary/tagger-2/README.md

 To get started with development, clone the project into your working directory.

 Next install project dependencies using [npm](https://www.npmjs.com/) and [bower](https://bower.io/).
-Node, npm and bower need to be installed if you do not have them already.

      npm install

      bower install

+Node, npm and bower need to be installedif you do not have them already.

 ## Mysql/MariaDb

 The application requires mysql or MariaDb.
 For development, you need to install mysql on your machine and create databases.
 The database names are set in configuration and can be whatever you like so long as separate databases are created for development, testing and production.